ON THE YEAR SHE TURNS 18 YEARS OLD, MONSTRA IS DEDICATING A RETROSPECTIVE TO ESTONIAN ANIMATION

 open on the 1st of March, where 8 sets of their puppet animation films from Estonia will be showcased, as well as 4 sets of Portuguese stop motion films (That’s How It Was, directed by Joana Nogueira and Patrícia Rodrigues; Axl Rose, directed by Bruno Caetano and Rui Telmo Romão; Amélia and Duarte, directed by Alice Guimarães and Mónica Santos; and The Sounds From The Drawers, directed by Victor Hugo).

-From March 8th to 18th, MONSTRA On the Loose will be in Lisbon, also in augmented reality.
+From March 8th to 18th, MONSTRA On the Loose will be in Lisbon.